jmika-coding/blogexercise/README.md

 # blogexercise

+Launch first:
+* `npm install`

 All the code is in `/src`

-There is two configurations files `tsconfig.json` to use node with typescript and a small `package.json` for execution
+There is three configurations files `tsconfig.json` to use node with typescript, a small `package.json` for execution and `.env` for server port and database configuration

-To lunch project:
+To launch project:
   * `npm run build`
   * `npm run start`